brucou/cycle-state-machine-demo/README.md

 **confidence** level is the crux of the matter and conditions the testing strategy to adopt.

-Because our model is both specification and implementation target, testing our model involves nothing more than **testing the different paths in the model**.
-Creating the abstract test suite is an easily automatable process of simply traversing through the states and transitions in the model, until the wanted model coverage is met.
+Because our model is both specification and implementation target, testing our model involves **testing the different paths in the model**[^2].
+Creating
+the abstract test suite is an easily automatable process of simply traversing through the states and transitions in the model, until the wanted model coverage is met.
 The abstract test suite can be reified into executable concrete test suites, and actual outputs (from the model implementation) are compared manually to expected outputs (derived from the informal requirements which originated the model).

+[^2]: Those paths can be split into control paths and data paths (the latter relating to the set of values the extended state can take, and addressed by [**data coverage** criteria](http://www.cse.chalmers.se/edu/year/2012/course/DIT848/files/06-Selecting-Tests.pdf)).
+We will address only the control paths.

 Miscellaneous model coverage criteria are commonly used when designing a test suite with the help of a model: